Dynatrace-Adam-Gardner/UnleashKubernetesTutorial/README.md

 ## Test The Application
 - Unleash should now be available on `http://127.0.0.1:4242`
 - The flask app should now be available on `http://127.0.0.1`

+## Create Feature Flag
+- Go to `http://127.0.0.1:4242` and login (use a fake email - anything you like)
+- Create a feature flag called `EnableStaticContent` (case sensitive and must be called this).
+- Set the flag to `disabled`

+## Manually Test Flag
+Let's prove
+- Go to the app (`http://127.0.0.1`) and refresh the page.
+Nothing happens.
+- Enable the feature flag and refresh the app.
+You'll see a green banner that says the page is served from GitHub.